Priddy, Texas

-Priddy is an unincorporated community in Mills County in Northwestern Central Texas.
+Priddy is an unincorporated community and Census-designated place in Mills County in northwestern Central Texas, United States.
 The community was established in the late 19th century, and was named after Thomas Jefferson Priddy.

 The Priddy Independent School District serves area students.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate System describes the weather as humid subtropical, and uses the abbreviation Cfa.

+Demographics

+Priddy first appeared as a census designated place in the 2020 U.S. census.